Taxinha/RepData_PeerAssessment2/PA2.md

 ```

 ### Cleaning the Data
-The raw dataset has 37 columns, but for this analysis we only need the following columns:
+The raw data set has 37 columns, but for this analysis we only need the following columns:

 - __EVTYPE__ (_factor_): Weather Event Type
 - __FATALITIES__ (_num_): Number of Fatalities